Boone Begner's cardiologist recommended open-heart surgery out of state

 “She doesn’t back down.
 She lets people know that ‘just because you’re in a position of authority, you don’t have a right to treat me disrespectfully,’ ” Begner said.
 “She’s an advocate for her kids.”

 Just before her son was wheeled into surgery, she wrote in a text to CNN, “I will hand my child over to [the surgeons], I hope and pray our Lord gently guides his doctor’s hands.
 I pray Boone has sweet dreams, and feels nothing but God’s hands on his heart.”

-of all children in the United States, Boone has his health insurance through Medicaid.
+Like nearly 40% of all children in the United States, Boone has his health insurance through Medicaid.
 The state of Iowa contracts with Amerigroup to manage his policy.

 His battle with Medicaid is not unusual.